North Yorkshire 2017Read more about North Yorkshire 2017

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of North Yorkshire Police below, or watch the video.
+Read my assessment of North Yorkshire Police below.

 I am satisfied with some aspects of North Yorkshire Police’s performance in keeping people safe and reducing crime, but the force needs to address some areas of concern to provide a consistently good service.